huijie-shi/BookReview_Date/README.md

 Software:

-Annotation was conducted using UAM CorpusTool 3.3 based on the Appraisal framework (Martin & White, 2005).
+Annotation was conducted using UAM CorpusTool 3.3.